mattdot/catwalk/README.md

 catwalk
 =======

-Catwalk a simple MVVM framework.
+Catwalk a simple portable MVVM framework.
 It's the perfect foundation to showcase your Models and ViewModels.
 It's designed to be a modern MVVM framework that utilizes features in C#5 to simplify creating modern MVVM apps.
-Catwalk is implemented as a Portable Class Library (PCL) so it's usable on Windows Phone, Windows Store apps, and .NET 4.5.
+Catwalk is implemented as a Portable Class Library (PCL) so it's usable on Windows Phone 8, Windows Store apps, and .NET 4.5.

 Observable Properties
 =======
-    ///<summary>
-    /// A basic model that will raise INotifyPropertyChanged.PropertyChanged events
+The ObservableModel base class will automatically raise INotifyPropertyChanged.PropertyChanged events when you call SetValue.
-    ///</summary>

     public class SampleModel : ObservableModel
     {
       public string FirstName